rreece/rreece.github.io/outline-of-philosophy/naturalism.md

     -   Kim, Z. (2019).
 [The logic fetishists.](https://blog.usejournal.com/the-logic-fetishists-464226cb3141)
 -   Relationship to SJW vs IDW battles
     -   "Logic bros"
-    -   Realists independent of politics find themselves in the company of traditional-values conservatives in the rejection of naive postmodernism.
+    -   Realists, independent of politics, find themselves in the company of traditional-values conservatives in the rejection of naive postmodernism.

 [^Konnikova2012]: @Konnikova_2012_Humanities_arent_a_scienceStop_treating_them\.